Author: Chihuahua Zero

 “Let’s go in.”
 I said.
 I led all three of us into the house.
 Another bout of sirens carried in the summer wind.
 It better not be an omen.

+I gestured him over to the stairs.
+He followed, stepping across the carpet as if it was rough ground.
 “You’re from Oxford, right?”
 I asked.
-“The information the student exchange program gave us wasn’t clear.”
+“The information the student exchange program gave Mom and I wasn’t clear.”

 “Father had some trouble making arrangements.”
-Finn’s shoulder brushed against door frame.
+Finn’s shoulder brushed against the stairway.

 “So you weren’t able to send e-mails or anything?”

 Once at the second floor, I opened the door to the guest bedroom, the one Finn was going to occupy.
 “You can put you suitcase in here.
 You can unpack later, once I show you everything.”